Holocaust Survivors and Remembrance Project: "Forget You Not".

 United States National Security Archive Electronic Briefing Book No. 150.

-Auschwitz SS guards during a lunch break
+Auschwitz SS guards during

 Karl Höcker, adjutant to the commandant of Auschwitz, and SS auxiliaries relaxing at a recreation lodge near the camp